 - On October 20th, 2017, the Company announced that the Environmental Impact Statement, the Manifestacion de Impacto Ambiental ("MIA"), for its flagship Sonora project has been approved by SEMARNAT, the Environment Ministry of Mexico.
-The approval represents a major milestone for Bacanora as it grants the Company governments' approval to construct an openpit mine and a large scale beneficiation processing facility at Sonora. - On April 10th, 2017, the Company announced that it has entered into a strategic partnership with Hanwa Co.
-Ltd. ("Hanwa"), a leading Japan-based global trading company and one of the larger traders of battery chemicals in Japan, with reported net sales of more than ¥1,000 billion in 2016.
-Hanwa was awarded an off-take agreement for up to 100% of the Company's stage 1 production of the lithium carbonate ("Li2CO3") produced at the Company's Sonora Lithium Project at market price at the time.
-Hanwa also acquired a 10% equity stake in the Company by purchasing 12,333,261 of the Company's common shares and has an option to increase its interest up to 19.9%. - Feasibility Study ("FS") activities continue on the Sonora Project.
+The approval represents a major milestone for Bacanora as it grants the Company government approval to construct an open-pit mine and a large scale beneficiation processing facility at Sonora. - On November 1, 2017, the Company announced that access and surface rights had been secured for its flagship Sonora Project in Mexico.
+The access and surface rights mainly relate to the land area covering mineral resources contained within the La Ventana, Fleur and El Sauz areas.
+The Company has entered into binding agreements to acquire the freehold to two parcels of land which, following completion of the Company's Feasibility Study ("FS"), will provide the Company with unrestricted access to develop the Sonora Project and operate it for the initial life of mine. - Feasibility study activities continue on the Sonora Project.
 Metallurgical test work is ongoing at the SGS Laboratories in Perth and Ausenco Engineers is currently completing the flow sheet design and mass balance to finalise operating and capital cost estimates.
-IMC Mining Consultants in Tucson has commenced mine planning and equipment selection for the open pit mining operation.
+IMC Mining Consultants in Tucson have commenced mine planning and equipment selection for the open pit mining operation.
+Ongoing optimisation of the hydrometallurgical circuit utilising recycled Na2SO4 as a sulphate source.
 Within Sonora, local infrastructure, energy and natural gas supplies and consumable chemicals for the project continue to be a focus as a result of the previously reported increases in operating and capital costs for natural gas and chemical reagents.
 The FS report, scheduled for later in 2017, will also include an updated Mineral Resource Estimate ("MRE") and geological model by SRK Consulting (UK) Limited based on the infill drilling programme which was completed in Q3 2016.